• Skip to main content

 STEP 7: Let the macarons rest for an hour.
 There needs to be a dry layer on the top.
 You should be able to run your finger over the top without any transferring to your finger.

-The blue macarons piped onto a baking sheet The red macarons piped onto a baking sheet
+• The blue macarons piped onto a baking sheet

 STEP 8: Preheat the oven to 280 degrees (F).
 This is the temperature that I have found works well for my oven, but you may need to play around with the temperature.